bayleedev/shopping-list/readme.md

 Install [phantom](http://phantomjs.org/) on your computer.

 ## Run the tests
+Start the web terminal `npm run-script start-term`
 Run the tests `npm test`

-This boots up the web terminal in the background and kills it after the tests are over.
+Kill the web terminal `npm run-script stop-term`